optimisme/Swift-WGPU-HelloWorld/README.md

 ## About WGPU binaries

-WGPU binaries are found in the **Frameworks** folder and have been downloaded from:
+WGPU binaries are found in the **WGPU** folder and have been downloaded from:

 [WGPU v0.19.4.1](https://github.com/gfx-rs/wgpu-native/releases)